Itching to pull away from the ranks of beginner German learners?

 In the Facebook group you and other participants will support each other.

 There'll also be mentoring from me: in three training vids I'll cover motivation and methods plus my unlimited personal email support on these aspects for the duration of the course.

 All-in-all, Focus for Fluency: Into Intermediate German offers you the chance to bring the power of consistent effective focus to bear on your language learning.

 With my quality materials, brain-savvy methods and mentoring, and our community's support, I'm excited to offer you this great chance for real ACTION take your German to the next level.

 Don't miss it!

-Let's roll up our sleeves together to ensure that you become a confident "independent" German user in 2020.
+Let's roll up our sleeves together to ensure that you become a confident "independent" German user before the end of Coronavirus lockdown!.